Work with variables

 When a topic is redirected to and obtains a variable by asking a question or in some other way, the variable can be returned to the original topic.
 The variable becomes part of the original topic and can be used like any other variable.
 Information the agent obtains is thus available across topics, reducing the need for global variables.

 Let's continue with the example from the previous section.
-We'll ask a new question in the Talk to Customer topic, and then return the answer to the Greeting topic.
+We ask a new question in the Talk to Customer topic, and then return the answer to the Greeting topic.

 Set up the source topic for a returned variable

-When you're returning a variable to a topic, the source topic is the topic being redirected to, the one that provides the value that will be passed back to the original topic.
-In this example, it's Talk to Customer.
+When you're returning a variable to a topic, the source topic is the topic that provides the value to pass back to the original topic.
+In this example, the source topic is Talk to Customer.

 1. Go to the source topic.